 I am a historian of war and empire teaching classes on questions of identity (race, gender, class, religion) in the twentieth-century British imperial world.
 My first book, Faithful Fighters: Identity and Power in the British Indian Army was released by Stanford University Press in 2019.
-My second book project examines the experiences of imperial and Commonwealth soldiers and civilians during conflicts in Singapore and colonial Malaya (Malaysia).
+My second book project examines the colonial origins of the "hearts and minds" idea of war, and is entitled "Hearts and Minds: War, Empire, and Military Culture in Singapore and Malaya."

-Faithful Fighters: Identity and Power in the British Indian Army, Stanford University Press.
-Release date December 2019.
+Faithful Fighters: Identity and Power in the British Indian Army, Stanford University Press, 2019.

 "Colonialism and Sexuality in South and Southeast Asia," in Dagmar Herzog and Chelsea Schields, eds., The Routledge Companion to Sexuality and Colonialism, under contract.

 "Beyond Amritsar: The Indian Army and the Fight for Empire, 1918-1920," in Romain Fathi, ed.
 The British Empire Beyond the Armistice: Overlooked Aftermaths, 1918-1920.
 Book proposal under consideration with Oxford University Press.

 "Kidnapping and a 'Confirmed Sodomite': An Intimate Enemy on the Northwest Frontier of India, 1915-1925," Twentieth Century British History 28, 1 (March 2017): 29-56.

 "Fascist Yogis: Martial Bodies and Imperial Impotence," Journal of British Studies 55, 2 (April 2016): 320-343.

 "Queering the Martial Races: Masculinity, Sex and Circumcision in the Twentieth Century British Indian Army" Gender & History, 27, 2 (August 2015): 374-396.